 - Disorganization is more noticeable

-- Personal appearance and hygiene are lacking (Trouble brushing their teeth, showering, combing their hair, etc.)
+- Personal appearance and hygiene are lacking (trouble brushing teeth, showering, combing hair, etc.)

 - Lack of interest or motivation